By Fr. Ron Will, CPPS

 While this may sound nice, in truth it can be difficult.
 We are used to being productive, used to getting things done.
 The work of a retreat is a different kind of productivity, with results hard to see.
 This is another case where the retreat director can help you see in a new way.

 We have adapted our retreat format so that you can make the retreat from your own home.
 We will use this format for those who cannot attend in-person events.
-You will still meet daily with a spiritual director for a personalized retreat experience.
+You will meet daily by phone or Zoom with a spiritual director for a personalized retreat experience.

-There will be a couple of retreat directors available to you, including me.
+There are a couple of retreat directors available to you, including me.
 You can make a reservation — there is a $10 registration fee

-Read the other parts of this series here: Part 1, Part 2, Part 3 and Part 4.
+Read the other parts of this series here: Part 1, Part 2, Part 3.
+Coming Soon: Part 4.

 [Fr.
 Ron Will, a Precious Blood priest and spiritual director, is a graduate of Catholic Theological Union and Creighton University’s School of Christian Spirituality.
 He has a special interest in helping form intentional disciples of Jesus, encouraging others to go spiritually deep-sea diving to explore a deeper relationship with God, and walking with people as they dive into the ocean of God’s mystery actually experiencing God rather than simply dipping one’s toe into the water.]